 Three named states.
 Shadow is discovered usage with no organizational visibility or control.
 Sanctioned means an enterprise account exists, billing runs through IT, and basic logging is wired in — not yet in the standard onboarding flow, but no longer dark.
 Standard means SSO-integrated, audited, included in new-hire onboarding.
 The promotion path has cycle times: shadow to sanctioned in days, sanctioned to standard over weeks as integrations mature.
 Cycle time is the metric.
 Inventory completeness is a side effect of running the pipeline well.

 Enterprise procurement runs 3–6 months because the same review framework gets applied to every vendor regardless of data sensitivity, cost, or reversibility.
 A $20/month AI writing tool that touches no regulated data goes through the same gauntlet as a $2M data warehouse.
-That is a proportionality failure, and the second-order cost is shadow behavior.
+That's a proportionality failure, and the second-order cost is shadow behavior.

 The fast path for low-risk AI tools separates minimum viable controls — enterprise account, basic SSO, DPA acknowledgment — from thorough review.
 Thorough review still happens.
 It happens after the tool is sanctioned, not before.